jennybc/happy-git-with-r/12_connect-ssh-keys.Rmd

 If you think you have SSH set up correctly and yet you are still challenged for credentials, consider this: for the repo in question, have you possibly set up GitHub, probably called `origin`, as an HTTPS remote?

-How to see the remote URL associated with the current repo in the shell:
+How to see the remote URL(s) associated with the current repo in the shell:

 ``` bash
 git remote -v